-ASSIGNMENT TITLE: Team Leader for Mid Term Review of TDLG Project DURATION: September-November (29 fee days) REPORTING LINE: Chief of Unit, Governance and Sustainable Peace UNDP Myanmar DUTY STATION: Home based and Yangon with field travel
+ASSIGNMENT TITLE: National Expert for Mid Term Review of TDLG Project

+DURATION: September-November (22 fee days)

+REPORTING LINE: Chief of Unit, Governance and Sustainable Peace Program

+UNDP Myanmar

+DUTY STATION: Yangon and field travel

 1. Background and context

 Since the adoption of the new constitution in 2008, Myanmar is on a path towards greater political, administrative and fiscal decentralization.
 Central to this process is the shift of decision-making power and budgets from the union level to the subnational level.
 State/Region governments and State/Region parliaments have been established, with their own budgets, their own decision-making power and their own accountability mechanisms, including checks and balances.
 However, the township administrations have so far been largely left out of this decentralization process.